 Proposal: As part of the application process, students must complete a proposal that details when they plan to take the four required courses and how these meet the three thematic requirements.
 When developing the proposal, please bear in mind:

-- Current degree students in English or CRDM may include no more than six (6) credits from the certificate program toward their degree program.
+- Current degree students in CRDM may include no more than six (6) credits from the certificate program toward their degree program.

 - Current degree students in History can apply up to nine (9) towards a doctorate.